rancher/docs/content/k3s/latest/en/installation/_index.md

 --------------

-The install script will attempt to download the latest release, to specify a specific version for download we can use the `INSTALL_K3S_VERSION` environment variable, eg:
+The install script will attempt to download the latest release, to specify a specific version for download we can use the `INSTALL_K3S_VERSION` environment variable, for example:
 ```sh
 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=vX.Y.Z-rc1 sh -
 ```